jrdanfox/VoidcaramelDiscordBot/README.md

 #### Commands

-- !Dad: Gives a random number on how long Dallas' Dad has been gone
+- !dad: Gives a random number on how long Dallas' Dad has been gone